 Its origins are relatively recent but like many things in Plastic and Reconstructive Surgery, come from the necessity to deal with devastating ballistic injuries occurring during the conflicts of the First and Second World Wars.
 Craniofacial surgical techniques have been developed to manage the problems of facial trauma, tumor surgery and the management of congenital pediatric craniofacial conditions.
 Sophisticated CT and MRI radiologic imaging and an intimate understanding of the anatomy of the craniofacial skeleton have allowed surgeons to manipulate and repair the craniofacial skeleton in precise and predictable ways.
 One of the biggest advances in this field came about through the development of small titanium and bioresorbable plates and screws that can be used to rigidly fix and maintain the 3-dimensional shape of the bones of the craniofacial skeleton.
 This technique of rigid internal fixation can be used to restore the normal framework of the face and speed a faster recovery following surgery.

-Today, the University of Toronto Division of Plastic and Reconstructive Surgery has a Pediatric Program in Craniomaxillofacial Surgery at the Hospital for Sick Children under the supervision of Dr. Christopher R. Forrest, Medical Director working with Dr. John H. Phillips.
+Today, the University of Toronto Division of Plastic, Reconstructive & Aesthetic Surgery has a Pediatric Program in Craniomaxillofacial Surgery at the Hospital for Sick Children under the supervision of Dr. John H. Phillips, Division Chief working with Dr. Christopher R. Forrest, Dr. Johanna Riesel, and Dr. Dale Podolsky.

 Sunnybrook Health Science Centre is a level one trauma unit and boasts an active adult craniomaxillofacial surgery program which is managed by Dr. Oleh Antonyshyn and Dr. Jeff Fialkov.